Page 1: Biography

-This biography, written by Catherine Love, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by Catherine Love, was first published in the Dictionary of New Zealand Biography in 2000.

 A direct descendant of Ngati Te Whiti and Ngati Tawhirikura chiefs who controlled Petone, Ngauranga and Thorndon at the time of the Treaty of Waitangi, Makere Rangiatea Ralph Love epitomised the tradition of chiefly leadership practised by his family, and was to become the leading elder of Wellington Maori.
 He was born at Homebush on Arapawa Island, Queen Charlotte Sound, on 16 September 1907, the fifth son of Ripeka Wharawhara Matene and her husband, Wi Hapi Pakau Love, who farmed on the island.
 His parents belonged to senior families of Te Ati Awa, Taranaki and Ngati Ruanui, with connections to most of the iwi of Taranaki, Wellington and the northern South Island.

 Three days after his birth Ralph (as he was known) was handed over to be brought up by a paternal aunt, Nui Te He (whose name, meaning the ‘Great Wrong’, commemorated land losses of her people), and her husband, Hoani Warena.
 When he was seven he was sent to Petone to live with his parents in Taumata, their Korokoro home.
 He had not known that he was adopted, and pined for Nui for some years.